CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-3-configuring-azure-ado-connector-in-defender-for-devops.md

-# Module 2:  Configuring Azure ADO Connector in Defender for DevOps
+# Module 1:  Configuring Azure ADO Connector in Defender for DevOps

-## Objectives
+## Overview

-In this exercise, you will learn how to configure Azure ADO Connector in Defender for DevOps.
+In this module, you will learn how to configure the Azure ADO Connector in Microsoft Defender for DevOps.
+This integration enhances security insights and risk management within CI/CD pipelines, providing you with tools to monitor and remediate vulnerabilities across your development lifecycle seamlessly.

 ### Exercise 1: Configuring Azure ADO Connector
 In this exercise you will create a new Azure DevOps organization.